 F. DIY as much as possible.
 There are so many tutorials online for DIY projects we almost have no excuse to not use them.

 G. Use what you have: Use up the freezer foods, watch the old movies, wear the tie you’ve had for years but is still in good condition.

 7. Get rid of non-essentials.
 We haven’t had cable for 17 years and have survived.
 For years we used antenna tv only, but in our current home, located in the mountains, we have to pay 20$ for basic cable or we wouldn’t get any networks, PBS or the “Old Shows” as my kids call them.

-9. I realize not everyone has time for preserving food like we do.
-It takes a considerable amount of effort and time, but buying foods while they are in season, or gardening is very cost-effective, supports local farmers, allows God to provide you with food that He created, and is overall better in health and taste.
-Cooking at home, buying seasonal foods, freezing, canning, drying or dehydrating foods are all options for making healthier, budget friendly food choices.
+9. I realize not everyone has time for preserving food as we do.
+It takes a considerable amount of effort and time but buying foods while they are in season, or gardening is very cost-effective, supports local farmers, allows God to provide you with food that He created, and is overall better for health and taste.
+Cooking at home, buying seasonal foods, freezing, canning, drying or dehydrating foods are all options for making healthier, budget-friendly food choices.

 10. Organize and Simplify-One way to live within your means in to know what you already have.
 At one point years ago I realized I owned 20 glass vases.
 Twenty!
 I quickly got rid of all but 5 or 6 of them that had special meaning to me, but the others went to the thrift store.
 Getting and staying organized will tell you what you do and don’t need.
 Anything that’s extra?
 Get rid of it by giving it to thrift stores, social service agencies, needy neighbors.
 Be cautious about getting rid of family antiques though-you’ll likely never get them back.

 Lastly, but most importantly, we must Pray and give God Lordship over our finances.